Inist-CNRS/ezmaster/README.md

 * install the new ezmaster as usual

+### ezmaster 3.8.3

+- ezmaster instance's config file size can now be upper than 100kb (limit is now 100mb)

 ### ezmaster 3.8.0

 - ezmaster is able to support `text` or `json` configuration for instances (see configPath and configType)